thiagofigueiro/faker_web/README.rst

 faker_web is a provider for the `Faker`_ Python package.

-It provides web-related fake data for testing purposes.
+It provides web-related fake data for testing purposes:

+   * Content-type http header (mime-type).
+   * Popular web server version tokens/signatures.

 Usage